-- 131. At present, many sectors of the economy are already unable to meet their labour demand due to shortages of skilled workers in certain occupations.
-This applies in particular to the construction industry, the health sector and the manufacture of electronic and electrical equipment in the manufacturing sector. > CHART 51 RIGHT In addition, the workforce is evidently ageing the proportion of employees aged over 55 is rising in almost all sectors of the economy.
-Partly due to longer working lives, this is also caused by low levels of vacancies being filled by young workers due to a declining labour volume. > CHART 51 LEFT - 132.
-The substitution of capital for labour, for example as part of automation or the use of artificial intelligence, can be a way to counteract the adverse demographic trends.
+- demand due to shortages of skilled workers in certain occupations.
+This applies in particular to the construction industry, the health sector and the manufacture of electronic and electrical equipment in the manufacturing sector.

+CHART 51 RIGHT In addition, the workforce is evidently ageing the proportion of employees aged over 55 is rising in almost all sectors of the economy.
+Partly due to longer working lives, this is also caused by low levels of vacancies being filled by young workers due to a declining labour volume.

+CHART 51 LEFT - of artificial intelligence, can be a way to counteract the adverse demographic trends.
 For example, higher proportions of older workers lead to increased automation of production (Acemoglu and Restrepo, 2022).
 However, the scope for replacing human labour with equipment such as computers or computer-controlled machines differs significantly between economic sectors.
 For instance, manufacturing occupations in particular, but also occupations in transport and logistics as well as in trade can be substituted, while the options for replacing human labour in health and social occupations are rather limited (Dengler and Matthes, 2021).

-Employees aged 55 and over and employees in bottleneck occupations by industry1
+□ CHART 51 Employees aged 55 and over and employees in bottleneck occupations by industry